 We are happy to provide shadowing opportunities to college students who are able to complete the necessary process.
 Due to the high demand and interest in the Child Life profession, we are not accepting high school students for this opportunity.

-At this time, we are able to offer a 4-hour morning shadowing experience, only.
-We are unable to accommodate multiple-day shadowing requests or requests to fulfill specific course requirements.
+At this time, we offer a 4-hour morning shadowing experience.
+During this experience you will have the opportunity to observe Child Life services in a variety of clinical settings.
+We are unable to accommodate requests to fulfill specific course requirements.
 We appreciate your understanding and flexibility in scheduling your shadow opportunity with us.

-- Refer to the Academic Placements website for program guidelines which you will participate in "Observation/Career Shadowing Program".
+- Review the Academic Placements website for Shadowing Program guidelines.
 Be sure to read this website carefully.

 You may follow-up with Lisa once your application and all forms have been completed and emailed.

 Please follow these steps to the best of your ability.
 All steps must be completed prior to your shadowing experience.
 This process may take 4-8 weeks or longer.
 If approved, Lisa will contact you and the Child Life Shadow Student coordinator to schedule a time.

 - Familiarize yourself with the Association of Child Life Professionals